joereynolds/what-to-code/README.md

 - Interactive Apache - Learn apache configuration from the command line.
 It should be similar to [githug](https://github.com/Gazler/githug) in the way it works.

+- MySQL linter - Given a file, it'll show you where the errors are, what possible caused those errors (instead of the god awful mysql error reporting) etc...

 - OCR.
 Submit an image and it tries to read the text of the image.